Positive Legacy Programming at Strings & Sol 2019

 You all put their skills to the test behind the bar and the tips were a PLENTY, benefitting Positive Legacy's projects in Mexico.

 Thank you to our BINGO hosts Seth Weiner & Becca and Dustin from Sweet Lillies who helped create a fantastic playlist and poured tequila for a very entertaining afternoon at the pool benefiting Positive Legacy!

 Your fun in the sun raised almost $300 to fund grants in the region and support our next trip!

 Carbon Offset - Trees, Water & People

-Positive Legacy and Trees, Water & People make it easy to travel responsibly by offsetting the emissions from your travel to Mexico for Strings & Sol.
+Positive Legacy and Trees, Water & People made it easy to travel responsibly by offsetting the emissions from your travel to Mexico for Strings & Sol.
 Since our partnership began in 2007, we have planted over 200,000 trees that sequester CO2 and have provided 500 clean cookstoves to reduce emissions from cooking with firewood, improving family health.
-Together, we offer music festival attendees an opportunity to offset their CO2 footprint, including the emissions required to get you to the festival, plus your share of the festival emissions themselves.
-A CO2 offset is a voluntary donation to TWP that helps us fund these initiatives in Guatemala, El Salvador, Honduras, and Nicaragua.
-Empower yourself to leave a Positive Legacy at Strings & Sol by OFFSETTING YOUR CARBON FOOTPRINT HERE…because every party has an impact!
+We appreciate those that donated $15 to the carbon offset program, helps us fund these initiatives in Guatemala, El Salvador, Honduras, and Nicaragua, providing the sequestration of thousands of tons of carbon dioxide emissions.
+If you were unable to offset you footprint at the event, please take this opportunity to still feel empowered to leave your own Positive Legacy from Strings & Sol by visiting treeswaterpeople.org to make a donation, because every party has an impact!

 Positive Legacy Recap at Strings & Sol 2018